Horizon’s Community Garden

 Community Garden News

 Horizon is COMPOSTING!
-The Garden has a compost bin thanks to Grayson Maynard’s Eagle Scout project.
-We will be collecting kitchen and yard waste.
-You can place your waste in the first box of the compost bin (any time) or in the bucket which will be by the front door of the church Sunday mornings.
-Please see the Compost Guide for a list of materials we are accepting.
+We are collecting kitchen and yard waste.
+You can place your waste in the first box of the compost bin (any time) or in the bucket by the front door of the church Sunday mornings.
+Please see the Compost Guide for acceptable materials.

 If you have any specific talents or treasures you would like to contribute to the project, please contact us at email@example.com.
 We would be happy to answer any questions you have and help you get involved!
 Any individuals or businesses who would like to volunteer at the garden are welcome to contact us.
 Helping in the garden is a great way for youth to gain volunteer experience or community service hours.